wookayin/dotfiles/README.md

       * If you are not sure, manually running `python3 -m pip install --user pynvim` might help.

 * Does vim color look weird (e.g. only black-and-white)?
   * Check whether your terminal emulator supports [24-bit color](https://github.com/wookayin/dotfiles/pull/9).
-Use iTerm2 or kitty rather than built-in Terminal.
+Use iTerm2, wezterm, or kitty; NOT built-in Terminal.
-  * Latest Mosh (1.4.0+) support 24-bit colors yet, so try upgrading mosh if you are using it.
+  * Latest Mosh (1.4.0+) support 24-bit colors, so try upgrading mosh if you are using it.
   * Try `:set notermguicolors` to temporarily disable 24-bit colors.
 * Does tmux look weird?
 Make sure that tmux version is [2.3](etc/ubuntu-setup.sh) or higher.
     * Run `$ dotfiles install tmux` to install `tmux` into `$HOME/.local/bin`, if you do not have sudo.
-* If you still have no idea or have found a bug, please feel free to contact me or raise an issue, and I will happy to help you.
+* If you are still lost, or you've found a bug, please feel free to contact me or raise an issue --- I will happy to assist.

 [neovim]: https://github.com/neovim/neovim